-From the point of view of Ancient Egyptian grammatical studies, it thus appears that the reconstruction of a NEC allows problems about negation that had remained pending for a long time.
+From the point of view of Ancient Egyptian grammatical studies, it thus appears that the reconstruction of a NEC allows a solution to problems about negation that had remained pending for a long time.
 In particular, the coexistence of distinct forms expressing existential negation in Earlier Egyptian can be better understood as the result of layering in documentation that contains more diachronic change than has been generally assessed in philological studies.
-On the side, the Ancient Egyptian data bring to linguistic research on negation an interesting case for an evolution attested o a long period of time.
+On the flip side, the Ancient Egyptian data bring to linguistic research on negation an interesting case for an evolution attested over a long period of time.
 The study of these data confirms that transitional stages tend to be stable, as was already established in Veselinova’s pioneering studies on other language families.
-It also shows ideal stages that are not strictly consecutive Ancient Egyptian illustrates the fact that overlaps are likely to occur between stages.
+It also shows ideal stages that are not strictly consecutive: Ancient Egyptian illustrates the fact that overlaps are likely to occur between stages.
 As for the diachronic dimension, the attested history of Ancient Egyptian would appear to provide a case for the study of a potential NEC without reconstruction.
-Somewhat disappointingly, Middle Egyptian itself shows just another case of a long period of time where the negative existential is used for a specific sub-domain (modal/future negation, as in Bulgarian and Macedonian, with an inherited construction an actual instantiation of the NEC, according to Veselinova (2014)).
-However, the very notion of Standard egation in a language such as Ancient Egyptian is obscured by the presence of other types of predication as prominent as verbal predication.
-Taking into account this specific structural feature, it appears that the NEC is almost completed in Late Egyptian (with bn serving as quasi, even if it does not reach a new stage C the negative existential itself habeen re-created long before (emergence of mn), the ideal type C postulated in Croft (1991) never happened to exist as such.
-A new cycle thus re-started before the previous one completed, much in line with other situations studied in Veselinova (2016).
+Somewhat disappointingly, Middle Egyptian itself shows just another case of a long period of time where the negative existential is used for a specific sub-domain (modal/future negation, as in Bulgarian and Macedonian, with an inherited construction rather than an actual instantiation of the NEC, according to Veselinova (2014)).
+However, the very notion of Standard Negation in a language such as Ancient Egyptian is obscured by the presence of other types of predication as prominent as verbal predication.
+Taking into account this specific structural feature, it appears that the NEC is almost completed in Late Egyptian (with bn serving as quasi- Standard Negation), even if it does not reach a new stage C. Since the negative existential itself had been re-created long before (emergence of mn), the ideal type C postulated in Croft (1991) never happened to exist as such.
+A new cycle was thus re-started before the previous one completed, much in line with other situations studied in Veselinova (2016).
 As seen in the preceding sections, establishing the precise chronology in the Egyptian case is not easy.
-However, the extant data appear to suggest a period from 1000 years as the time from a phase A to the next transitional phase C-A.
+However, the extant data appear to suggest a period stretching from 1000 years as the time from a phase A to the next transitional phase C-A.